 - Always check that the insured value of the premises is recent and truthful.

 - This needs to be based on the existing replacement costs and not on the original purchase price or market value.

 - Ideally, this exercise should be undertaken at least every three years by the insurance company or your commercial broker.

 - Ensure that the replacement costs of the property are realistic; otherwise in the event of a major catastrophe, the building or buildings might not be rebuilt to the original value.

 - Changes in the surroundings could also happen over time – this could mean that services and amenities such as electricity and water would need amendment, making this a major expense to your existing premises.

 - Managing the risk of insurance by monitoring the mix of tenants in a shopping centre in commercial properties is important when considering short-term insurance for commercial property owners.

-- Obviously when the mix of tenants include those that make use of flammable materials – particularly in the case of industrial premises, the insurance could be loaded.
+- Obviously, when the mix of tenants includes those that make use of flammable materials – particularly in the case of industrial premises, the insurance could be loaded.

 - It makes sense that a restaurant, for example, being placed next door to a flammable paint store could impact negatively on your short-term commercial insurance.